State Law Guide · Updated January 2026

 Your Cancellation Rights

-Under Washington Service Contracts and Protection Product Guarantees Act, Washington consumers have the right to cancel F&I products purchased from dealers.
+Under Washington Service Contracts and Protection Product Guarantees Act, some F&I products sold in Washington may be cancellable or refundable, subject to their contract terms.
 During the free look period (20 days (mailed) / 10 days (at sale)), you receive a full refund.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 Timeline

 Once you submit your request, the dealer or administrator has 30 days to respond.
-Failure to comply may result in 10% monthly penalty on late refunds; Consumer Protection Act violations.
+Failure to comply may result in One-time 10% penalty on late refunds (after 30 days) per RCW 48.110.075; Consumer Protection Act violations.

 How It Works